Contact Us

 How much space will I get?

-Up-and-coming artist spots are 5’ x 5’ square.
+Up-and-coming artist spaces are 5’ x 5’ square.
 You may set up your space in any configuration within that boundary.

-Brick-and-Mortar / Sponsors: Spots are of varying size.
+Brick-and-Mortar / Sponsors: Spaces are of varying size.
 You will be contacted about options.
 The minimum size is 6' deep by 8' wide.

 Can I request a larger space?